droberts-ada/blog-drafts/teaching-inheritance/inheritance.md

 1. The syntax and semantics of inheritance are tricky
 1. Problems that are well-suited to inheritance are complex

-Let's dive deeper into each of these
+Let's dive deeper into each of these.

 ### Inheritance is Tricky